microsoft/vscode-azure-iot-edge/README.md

 You can also trigger following frequently-used commands in context menu.
 - **Edge: Add IoT Edge Module**: The context menu of deployment.template.json file in VS Code file explorer.
 A new module will be added to the **modules** folder.
 - **Edge: Build IoT Edge Solution**: The context menu of deployment.template.json file in VS Code file explorer.
-- **Edge: Generate Edge setup configuration file**: The context menu of deployment.template.json file in VS Code file explorer.
+- **Edge: Generate IoT Edge Deployment Manifest**: The context menu of deployment.template.json file in VS Code file explorer.
 The deployment manifest (deployment.json) will be expanded from deployment.template.json.
 - **Edge: Build IoT Edge Module Image**: The context menu of the module.json file in VS Code file explorer.
 With the input platform from user, it will build the image with the target Dockerfile.
-- **Edge: Build and Push IoT Edge Module Image**: The context menu of the module.json file in VS Code file explore.
+- **Edge: Build and Push IoT Edge Module Image**: The context menu of the module.json file in VS Code file explorer.
 With the input platform from user, it will build and push image with the target Dockerfile.
 - **Edge: Create deployment for Edge device**: The context menu of an Edge device in device list.
 Create a deployment for target IoT Edge device with deployment manifest file you select.
 - **Edge: Setup Edge**: The context menu of an Edge device in device list.
 Setup Edge runtime with target device connection string.
 - **Edge: Generate Edge setup configuration file**: The context menu of an Edge device in device list.
 Device connection string will be passed to the Edge setup configuration file.